 This post may contain affiliate links, which means at no extra cost to you I may make a small commission on products and services purchased through this blog.
 Thank you for supporting A Travellers Footsteps.

 A trip to the Nusa Islands should be on every Bali itinerary.
-Just a 45-minute boat road from mainland Bali, you will find yourself in a world very different to that of the hustle and bustle of Seminyak or Canggu.
+Just a 45-minute boat road from mainland Bali, you will find yourself in a world very different from that of the hustle and bustle of Seminyak or Canggu.

 There are three islands: Nusa Lembongan, Nusa Ceningan, and Nusa Penida.